tallysmartins/master-research/README.md

 ## Acknowledges

- Thanks to USP, CAPES, CNPQ, FUSP and the Brazilian people who pay their taxes =)
+ Thanks to USP, CAPES, FUSP and the Brazilian people who pay their taxes =)